Mukish45/Mukish45/README.md

 - 👀 I’m interested in Machine Learning and Android Application Development
 - 🌱 I’m currently learning M.Sc Artificial Intelligence and Machine Learning course at Coimbatore Institute of Technology
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at mukishselvam123@gmail.com

 ---
 ### :hammer_and_wrench: Languages and Tools :